This information is for people living in Northern Ireland.

 First, your landlord must write to say they want to evict you and give you 28 days to leave.
 This is called a ‘notice seeking possession.’

-If you do not leave within 28 days, your landlord must ask the county court for a hearing within 12 months of when you got the notice.
-If you were accused of antisocial behaviour, they do not need to wait the full 28 days.
+If you do not leave within 28 days, your landlord must ask the county court for a hearing.
+They must do this within 12 months of when you got the notice.

 Eviction court date for a secure tenant